-- (1) For the international seminars, we invite distinguished experts from renowned universities or research institutions.
+(1) For the international seminars, we invite distinguished experts from renowned universities or research institutions.
+We select these speakers on the basis of not only their name value but also their educational merit.
 In these seminars, JDS Fellows not only listen to lectures but present their research topics.
-The students then receive comments on their presentations from these guest experts so that the Fellows can improve their research and capacities.
-This interaction also means to expand the Fellows' academic networks, which can be useful after their graduation. - (2) If necessary, JDS Fellows will travel to the country/region to enhance knowledge about their theses research topics with at least one faculty member of the University of Tsukuba.
+The students then receive comments on their presentations from these guest experts so that the Fellows can improve their researches and capacities.
+This interaction also means to expand the Fellows' academic networks, which can be useful after their graduation.

+(2) If necessary, JDS Fellows will travel to the country/region to enhance knowledge about their theses research topics with at least one faculty member of the University of Tsukuba.
 There they learn how to conduct research and survey for data collection.
 Also, faculty members will establish/maintain the network with JDS alumni in order to self-evaluate the effectiveness of our JDS Special Program.
-This will provide opportunity to improve our program for JDS Fellows. - (3) The SUSTEP program committee will organize domestic internships that meet the research interests of JDS Fellows each year.
-In the past, we have taken JDS Fellows to places where they could observe and examine the issues that are related to Japanese waste treatment facilities, recycling technology and policies, forest conservation, protected area policies, rural development, biodiversity and Satoyama, local environmental conservation and traditional knowledge, tourism and local economy, environmental disaster prevention and public works policies, urban planning, pollution, climate change and energy problems.
-As the city of Tsukuba has about 40% of Japan's national research institutions, and as our faculty members have collaborative relationships with some of them, we sometimes organize internships in collaboration with them. - (4) In the last ten years, the Master's Program in Environmental Sciences has managed webpages that are specifically designed for JDS Fellows.
+This will provide opportunity to improve our program for JDS Fellows.

+(3) The SUSTEP program committee will organize domestic internships that meet the research interests of JDS Fellows each year.
+In the past, we have taken JDS Fellows to places where they could observe and examine the issues that are related to Japanese rural development, biodiversity and Satoyama, local environmental conservation and traditional knowledge, the impact of mining developments, tourism and local economy, environmental disaster prevention and public works policies, climate change and energy problems.

+(4) The Master's Program in Environmental Sciences has managed webpages that are specifically designed for JDS Fellows.
 The webpages have provided information for current JDS Fellows, graduates, and prospective Fellows.
 In 2012, the English version of the official website for the Master's Program in Environmental Sciences was renewed to enhance teaching capacity.
 In 2014, we launched another website for the SUSTEP program along with our promotion video (available also in YouTube).
 The video was made entirely by our students and faculty members.
 By using the websites, JDS and other students can now receive course information, reading materials and important news about courses.
-We intend to improve the quality of online accessibility and the education environment for JDS Fellows.
+We intend to improve the quality of on-line accessibility and the education environment for JDS Fellows.